 I am still in a reminiscent mood.
 After baking some Old-school Coconut Buns last week, I decided to make some kaya buns following a different recipe for the bread dough.
 And I call them Old-school Kaya Buns bcos you can only find them in old-fashioned bakeries in Singapore.

 I made the kaya (coconut egg jam) myself, using a fast-track play-cheat method via microwave.
 Most home-made kaya jams are made using the traditional way of slow-cooking and stirring in a bain-marie which takes 1-2 hours.
 But I was too lazy and impatient to stand beside the stove for 2 hours, so I opted for the fastest way of making kaya, which is not necessarily the best way.
 The resultant kaya jam was a bit lumpy and I had to blend it in a food blender to make the texture finer and smoother.
 If you are interested, the recipe is here, note that I reduced the amount of sugar to 220g which I still find it quite sweet.
-(Updated as of 21/09/11: here is an easier recipe for the filling - my pumpkin kaya jam.
+(Updated as of 21/09/11: here is a good recipe for the filling - my pumpkin kaya jam.
 Updated as of 26/09/13 - yet another very good recipe for pandan kaya - homemade kaya in 15 min.)

 Anyway, back to my kaya buns.
 I made them using my tried-and-tested Sweet Bread Dough recipe.
 You have to prepare the dough starter 12 hours in advance or the night before.
 It is very easy if you have some basic experience of making bread, but it is not difficult even for a beginner, as this recipe was one of the recipes which I tried a year ago when I first started making breads.
 If you are kneading by hand, it will take you at least 40 min or so, and if you use a bread-machine, you would have to wait for 2 dough cycles (20 min x 2 for my machine), til the bread dough passes the membrane test and the poke-a-hole test as illustrated in my Sweet Bread Dough recipe.